ssandoy/WorldCupWebProg/README.md

 # WorldCupWebProg
-Web-application for a fictional biathlon-World Cup-event.
+Web-application for a fictional biathlon World Cup-event.